haunt98/Trac-Nghiem-ListView/README.rst

 The images which I use in this app is from Google image.

-If you are image owner, you can request me to delete the images at any time.
+If you are image owner, you can request me to delete any image at any time.